People who are inspired to make a difference, to address unmet needs or to make a change in the way things work can achieve great things.

 A member of the Management Committee shall cease to be a member of the Management Committee:

 5.1.
 If the member is absent from three consecutive meetings or fails to attend 70% of the scheduled Management Committee meetings without due reason being given, or

 5.2.
 Upon receipt by the Secretary of the Management Committee of the member’s written resignation, or

 5.3.
-Should the member be found guilty of breaking the group’s Anti-Racism/Discrimination policy, or
+Should the member be found guilty of breaking the group’s Anti-Racism/Discrimination ethos (as outlined in the Preamble of the Constitution), or is in breach of the Code of Conduct, or

 5.4.
 The Management Committee may withdraw Committee membership from a member on a vote with the majority of two-thirds or more of the members present.

 6. POLICIES OF MANAGEMENT COMMITTEE MEETINGS

 6.1.
 Frequency of Meetings The Management Committee shall hold no less than ten meetings in each calendar year, of which one should be the Annual General Meeting, to be held not more than fourteen months after the last Annual General Meeting.